LinkedIn Pinpoint #764Answer & Analysis

 Pinpoint #764 — Frequently Asked Questions

-The answer is "" because English trifle with sponge, custard, fruit (A layered dessert traditionally made with cake, custard, fruit, and cream); Fruit and yogurt parfait (A layered dessert, often served in a glass, combining cream, fruit, or ice cream); Classic Italian tiramisu (An Italian dessert made of layered ladyfingers, mascarpone, and coffee); Pistachio baklava (A pastry made of many thin layers of phyllo dough with nuts and syrup); Traditional seven-layer cake (A cake composed of multiple stacked layers separated by frosting or filling).
+The answer is "Layered desserts" because English trifle with sponge, custard, fruit (A layered dessert traditionally made with cake, custard, fruit, and cream); Fruit and yogurt parfait (A layered dessert, often served in a glass, combining cream, fruit, or ice cream); Classic Italian tiramisu (An Italian dessert made of layered ladyfingers, mascarpone, and coffee); Pistachio baklava (A pastry made of many thin layers of phyllo dough with nuts and syrup); Traditional seven-layer cake (A cake composed of multiple stacked layers separated by frosting or filling).

 How do you solve Pinpoint #764?

 Begin with "Trifle" and brainstorm categories it could belong to.
-When "Parfait" appears, narrow your list to categories that include both. "" should emerge as the only category that fits all clues.
+When "Parfait" appears, narrow your list to categories that include both.
+"Layered desserts" should emerge as the only category that fits all clues.
 Scoring-wise, guessing after clue two is usually the sweet spot — earlier is risky, later leaves points on the table.

 📌 Recent Pinpoint Answers: